App Logo

 • Electrical: The electrical panel, circuit breakers, outlets, and wiring are evaluated to ensure they are safe and up to standard.

-• Heating, Ventilation, and Air Conditioning (HVAC): The AC unit, ducts, and filters are examined to ensure they are functioning efficiently and to determine if maintenance is needed.
+• Heating, Ventilation, and Air Conditioning (HVAC): The AC unit, ducts, and filters are examined to ensure they are functioning efficiently.
+They also determine if maintenance is needed, especially critical in Dubai's climate.

-• Interior: Walls, ceilings, floors, doors, and windows are inspected for signs of moisture damage or other potential defects.
+• Interior: Walls, ceilings, floors, doors, and windows are inspected for signs of moisture damage or other potential defects, maintaining the home's luxurious appeal.

 • Appliances: If included, the inspector will check the condition and functionality of items like the stove, dishwasher, and washing machine.